naarvent/Twitch_Live_Checker/README.md

 Change CHECK_INTERVAL to control how frequently it checks for the stream status.

-Adjust the browser process name based on your setup.

-You can modify the webbrowser.open() behavior to use specific browsers if needed.

 ## 📄 License
 This Twitch Live Checker is open-source and free to use and modify.